Social Anthropology MA - Visual and Sensory Media Pathway

 Through a set of core modules, comprising about a third of coursework credits, students are provided with a comprehensive grounding in classical as well as contemporary debates in social anthropology and are introduced to the distinctive research methods and ethical positions associated with the discipline.
 Students then complete their coursework credits by choosing from a broad range of around 50 different modules offered around the Faculty of Humanities.
 Through these options, students apply the social anthropological theories and methods learnt on the core modules to particular substantive themes and topics.
 Diploma students complete their coursework in May and formally graduate in July.
 Over the summer vacation, MA students carry out research for a 15,000 word dissertation that is submitted in September.
 They then would normally expect to graduate formally in December.

 Most of the coursework optional modules have been organized into pathways based on particular themes and topics.
 Go to the Study Details tab for more details on the Visual and Sensory Media pathway.
 Pathways are designed to ensure both an academic and timetabling fit between the options.
 Students are encouraged, on the basis of past experience and/or future goals, to select a pathway shortly after registration in consultation with the programme director.
 MA students' dissertation topics will normally also relate to this pathway.
 In addition to the Visual and Sensory Media pathway, there are currently six others.
-Click here for an overview of the pathways.
+Visit our taught master's webpage for an overview of the pathways.

 Please note that it is not compulsory to select a pathway and all students will be awarded the same generic degree, MA in Social Anthropology